Mashare Constituency

 Mashare is a constituency in the Kavango East region of northern Namibia.
 The district centre is the settlement of Mashare.
 It had a population of 15,688 in 2011, down from 16,007 in 2001.
 As of 2020 the constituency had 9,165 registered voters.

 The constituency contains the settlements of Dwasa, Tceha, Kondja, Namagadi, and Rudjadja.

 There is a bilateral agreement with Angola to allow mutual near-border immigration without travel documents.
-This applies to a maximum distance of 30 km, it is not valid for tourists.
+This applies to a maximum distance of 30 km, and it is not valid for tourists.

 Politics

+Mashare constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election SWAPO candidate Bonifatius Wakudumo received 3,972 of the 4,928 votes cast.